Women's Studies (WST)

 393. Global Feminisms

 The course will examine the meaning of "feminism" in a global context and study the ways in which local movements, national and international agencies have addressed the issue of gender oppression in the world.
 The course will also examine some of the issues that have become part of the global agenda for women over the last few decades.
 Particular attention will be given to women's movements worldwide and the multiple ways in which women have organized to improve their lives.
-Prerequisite: WST 171 or 271.
+Prerequisite: WST 171, 271, or PHI 352.
 Alternate years.
-A. THOMAS
+(Social Science)

 411. Seminar in Women's Studies

 In-depth examination of the relationship between feminist theories and women's studies research.
 Topics include feminist epistemology, recent theoretical developments in women's studies, and their relationship to conducting research.
 Developing a thesis or practicum proposal in consultation with the instructor and an additional faculty advisor, project to be completed in the WST 487 Project term.
-Prerequisites: WST 171 and at least two additional courses that count toward a major in Women's Studies.
+Prerequisites: WST 171 and at least two additional courses that count toward a major in Women's Studies, and junior or senior standing.
 Alternate years.
 A. THOMAS

 485. Research in Women's Studies